billcurtis/AzSHCISandbox/README.md

 2. Create Sysprepped VHDX files for the 2019 Datacenter GUI.

-3. Create a Sysprepped Azure Stack HCI VHDX file.
+3. Create a Sysprepped Azure Stack HCI VHDX file (with the latest updates).

 4. Edit the .PSD1 configuration file (do not rename it) to set:

     * The Password needs to be the same as the local administrator password on your physical Hyper-V Host

-    * Product Keys for Datacenter, and the product key for Windows 10.
+    * Product Key for Server 2019

     >**Warning!** The Configuration file will be copied to the console drive during install. **The product keys will be in plain text and not deleted or hidden!**